 Is it hard to paint a ceiling?
 Not really.
-Especially if you have some simple tips and tricks on how to paint a ceiling in a seven simple steps.
+Especially if you have some simple tips and tricks on how to paint a ceiling in seven simple steps.

 This is our living room.